weavenet/outliers/README.md

     I, [2013-09-24T09:42:44.804147 #4940]  INFO -- : Evaluations completed.
     I, [2013-09-24T09:42:44.804211 #4940]  INFO -- : (0 evaluations failed, 1 evaluations passed.)

+* Resources can be targeted or excluded by their ID (EC2 Instance ID, S3 Object Key, etc).
+* Resources can be targeted or excluded by matching a filter (Instance has tag 'x' with value 'y').

 ## Examples

-See [examples](http://brettweavnet.github.io/outliers/examples) for a list of sample evaluations.
+See [examples](http://brettweavnet.github.io/outliers/examples) for a list of more advanced evaluations.

 ## References